Article

 Although gold is seen as a form of protection for investors it competes with other assets.
 When interest rates are high and rising, some investors are minded to sell gold – which pays no interest – and buy assets that do.
 At these times higher yields available in bonds, property or even shares might represent more appealing options, as do higher interest rates on cash.
 However, as investors anticipate interest rate falls there tends to be a better environment for bullion.

-What are the disadvantages of gold?
+What are the disadvantages of investing in gold?

 In the short term gold can also be highly volatile and unpredictable, which is why it is appropriate to hold only a modest amount in portfolios.
 Gold is a store of value rather than a productive asset, so it is generally regarded as less appealing during periods of stability and growth, particularly when interest rates look set to rise because it generates no income.

-Gold is an inflation hedge in the long term but not the short term.
+Holding gold is an inflation hedge in the long term but not the short term.
 Other factors such as sentiment play a much bigger role month to month or year to year, but the consequent moves can look like blips when you zoom out to a multi decade timescale.
 Investors buying gold for an inflation hedge for short periods are therefore often left disappointed by its capricious nature.

 On balance, it’s worth considering bit of exposure to gold as a ‘real’ asset with wealth preservation characteristics, but bear in mind it can be a frustrating asset to own with extended periods in the wilderness.